learn-co-curriculum/js-basics-loops-readme/README.md

 ### The `for...of` loop
 ---

 The last loop we're going to introduce is the `for...of` loop.
-This is actually a newer loop that ES6 also introduced.
+This is actually a newer loop that ES6 introduced.

 ##### What is ES6?
-ECMAScript 6, abbreviated as ES6 or referred to as "Harmony" was the 6th major release of the ECMAScript language standards.
+ECMAScript 6, abbreviated as ES6 or referred to as "Harmony", was the 6th major release of the ECMAScript language standards.
 ECMAScript is another name for what we know as JavaScript.

-These specifications change regularly, so you may encounter different methods and syntax across different resources, such as using `arrow functions` to write functions or using `let` instead of `var` to define local variables.
-You'll want to pay attention to these changes over time, as new standards can mean easier or alternative ways of writing JavaScript--once the new specifications are adopted across and compatible with major browsers.
+These specifications change regularly, so you may encounter different methods and syntax across different resources, such as using `arrow functions` to write functions or `let` instead of `var` to define local variables.
+You'll want to pay attention to these changes over time, as they are not always compatible across major browsers.
+New standards can mean easier or alternative ways of writing JavaScript!

 ES5 already had most of the previous loops discussed thus far--the  `for` loop, the `while` loop, the `do....while` loop and the `for...in` loop to iterate through keys and objects.

+The following example demonstrates the newer `for...of` loop's functionality:

 **Example**
 ```